Home Page Spelling Clues Word Families More Families Word Fun Some Rules More Rules Grammar

 MORE SILENT LETTERS: Each of the following words contains a letter that is not pronounced -- DOUBT, DEBT, ISLAND, AISLE, WRITE, WRIT, KNIT, KNOT, WOULD, COULD, KNOB.
 You can remember how to spell some of the words by pronouncing the silent letters to yourself each time you write them.
 Other words simply must be studied and memorized.

 THE SUPERFLUOUS "G" and "GH": You have already studied the "EIGHT", "OUGH" and "IGHT" families and some of their relatives (though, thought, tough, rough, cough, enough, freight, weight, sleigh. weigh, light, sight, night, fright, blight, right, etc.).
-Here are some more: STRENGTH and LENGTH; STRAIGHT (rhymes with late); TROUGH (rhymes with off); NIGH (rhymes with by); ALIGN and SIGN (rhyme with dine); BROUGHT and FRAUGHT (rhyme with rot).
-We can think of no logical reason to continue using "G" or "GH" in these words, and yet it seems that no-one knows how to stop it.
-Edition after edition, Dictionaries are printed with the same ridiculous spellings in them and we are forced to study, practice and memorize words that make no sense, but that is the good old American way.
+Here are some more: STRENGTH and LENGTH; STRAIGHT (rhymes with LATE); TROUGH (rhymes with off); NIGH (rhymes with BY); ALIGN and SIGN (rhyme with DINE); BROUGHT and FRAUGHT (rhyme with ROT - not exactly, but close).

 -ARY vs. -ERY: Easy!
 There are only two common words that end with -ERY -- CEMETERY and STATIONERY (writing paper, etc.) All the other ones end with -ARY (auxiliary, boundary, dictionary, elementary, honorary, imaginary, infirmary, library, revolutionary, secretary, secondary, vocabulary, etc.)